Hands-on Learning with Native American-Themed Corn Recipes

 - ½-1 teaspoon salt

 - 1½ cups boiling water

 - 2 TBSP bacon drippings or oil

-- Combine all of the dry ingredients.
+- Combine all the dry ingredients.

 - Gradually add the boiling water to the dry ingredients, mixing with a spoon until moistened.
 The consistency should be thick (instead of runny) but should still be able to slide off the spoon.
 You may need more or less boiling water to achieve this consistency.

-- Heat oil or bacon drippings in a cast iron skillet or non-stick pan.
+- Heat oil or bacon drippings in a cast-iron skillet or non-stick pan.
 You don’t want the cakes to stick.

 - Spoon the batter into the pan, using one large spoonful for each cake.

-Once the edges begin to brown and become firm, flip over to cook the other side.
+- Once the edges begin to brown and become firm, flip over to cook the other side.
 If needed, you can add a couple of drops of oil to the top of the cake before turning it over.
 Cook until the other side is done.
-You can press them down to keep an even thickness.
+Press them down to keep an even thickness.

 - Move them to a platter.

 After Sarah Routledge published recipes for it in her 1847 cookbook, The Carolina Housewife, it quickly became a household staple.